kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

 layout: distill
 title: 'Automation Using A Test Harness<br>For Deep Learning:<br>Part 1'
 date: 2022-12-04
-description: 'How to create and use a custom test harness that automates many steps of the deep learning testing process.
-It lowers GPU idle time, lets one build more models, test more parameter combinations in less time.
-The fastai library for deep learning is used throughout this article.'
+description: 'Outlines the development and application of a custom test harness to optimize deep learning testing workflows.
+This approach enhances GPU utilization and accelerates model building and parameter testing, using the fastai library.'
 img: 'assets/img/67822330-automation.webp'
 tags: ['binary-classification', 'deep-learning', 'fastai', 'hyperparameter-optimization', 'learning-rate', 'loss-function', 'stochastic-gradient-descent']
 category: ['deep-learning']